AIForces/AIForces/docs/source/problemsetting.rst

 ==========

 Statements are usually written in LaTex and compiled into 3 diffeent formats(pdf, html, epub) for comfortable usage.
 You need to compile separate statements for each language.
-They must be compiled during ``build.sh``.
+They should be compiled during ``build.sh`` or before the upload.

 Visualizator
 ============

-Visualizer is a webpage, which uses API (how?
-TODO) to download logs of the challenge and visualize the game in a convinient way.
+Visualizer is a webpage, which uses Challenge API (TODO Addreference) to download logs of the challenge and visualize the game in a convinient way.
+It will embeded to an AIForces frontend using ``iframe``.

-TODO